Scale-Dependent Loop Corrections to the Inflationary Power Spectrum: Small-amplitude primordial features

+Finally, let us comment on the logarithmic term proportional to $\ln(\Lambda_{\rm IR}/p)$.
+This term seems to break the discrete time-translation symmetry respected by the resonant model.
+However, it originates from our choice of IR prescription, namely a comoving cutoff on the loop momentum, which itself does not preserve the discrete rescaling symmetry.
+For example, if the IR part of the integral were regulated dimensionally, with an IR regulator $\delta_{\rm IR}$ independent from the UV one, the cutoff logarithm would be replaced schematically by $\delta_{\rm IR}$ as $\ln(\Lambda_{\rm IR}/p)\mapsto-1/\delta_{\rm IR}-\ln\left(H/\mu_{\rm IR}\right)$ up to scheme-dependent finite terms.
+The coefficient of the corresponding $1/\delta_{\rm IR}$ pole respects the discrete time-translation symmetry which, therefore, does not develop any anomaly.
+A complete treatment of the finite terms associated with the IR dimensional regulator is beyond the scope of the present work and will be addressed elsewhere.

 \paragraph{Perturbativity.} The notion of perturbativity in scale-dependent scenarios is subtle.
 First, we have used a perturbation theory where the whole of the scale dependence is treated perturbatively, even at tree level--see Appendix~\ref{appA}.
-Therefore, what we should ask is rather that the loop-level corrections $\Delta \mathcal{P}_{\rm res}^{\rm 1\text{-}loop}(p)$ be smaller than the tree-level ones $\Delta \mathcal{P}_{\rm res}^{\rm tree}(p)$, which is more restrictive than asking them to be smaller than the total tree-level $\mathcal{P}_{\rm res}^{\rm tree}(p)=\mathcal{P}_0+\Delta \mathcal{P}_{\rm res}^{\rm tree}(p)$.
+Therefore, what we should ask is rather that the loop-level corrections $\Delta \mathcal{P}_{\rm res}^{\rm 1\text{-}loop}(p)$ be smaller than the tree-level ones $\Delta \mathcal{P}_{\rm res}^{\rm tree}(p)$, which is more restrictive than asking them to be smaller than the total tree-level\footnote{We note that the finite parts of our results are scheme dependent.
+A more precise estimate would require specifying renormalisation conditions, or equivalently fixing the finite local counterterms/renormalised Wilson coefficients through a matching to observables.
+The results of our perturbativity analysis should therefore be understood as order-of-magnitude estimates within our minimal-subtraction prescription, and may receive $\mathcal{O}(1)$ corrections in the model parameters once such a matching prescription is specified.} $\mathcal{P}_{\rm res}^{\rm tree}(p)=\mathcal{P}_0+\Delta \mathcal{P}_{\rm res}^{\rm tree}(p)$.
 Moreover, the two corrections being a priori out of phase, there will necessarily be some scales at which the loop will be infinitely larger than the tree.
 Of course, this does not signal an overall loss of predictivity for our EFT, and one should rather focus on the relative size of the amplitudes of the oscillations.
 Furthermore, we have seen already that the two phases converge in the limit of rapid oscillations $\omega \rightarrow \infty$, which is the regime in which perturbativity could be questioned.
 Focusing on this regime, we therefore simply ask that $\mathcal{P}_0 \times\rho_{\rm 1\text{-}loop}(\omega) \ll \rho_{\rm tree}(\omega) $, which amounts to asking that the strong coupling scale $\Lambda_{\rm res}$ verifies

 We verify this expression in Fig.~\ref{fig:resonant} where we plot the amplitude of both the tree-level and loop-level scale-dependent corrections for $\mathcal{P}_0 = A_s = 2.1 \times 10^{-9}$ observed at CMB scales.
 Perturbativity breaks down at $\omega \simeq 2\times10^4$ which indeed corresponds to $A_s^{-1/2}$, as expected.
 But measurements of the CMB anisotropies can only test frequencies $\omega \lesssim \mathcal{O}(10^2)$, as higher values would over-fit the data~\cite{Planck:2018jri}.
 Furthermore, frequencies as high as $\omega \sim \mathcal{O}\left(10^4\right)$ would hardly impact the anisotropy spectra: indeed, these variations being extremely fast, they are washed out when integrated over the wave-number support of the CMB transfer functions.
 Our results thus imply that the frequency regime tested by CMB (and large-scale-structure) experiments is safe from strong coupling.